 You probably understand the importance of obtaining a price comparison before purchasing car or life coverage, and it is also important to obtain health insurance quotes from reputable and reliable sources.
-Regardless if you are currently without coverage, or feel like you are paying too much for your current policy, a quick and easy review can help you get what you need, without paying more than you should.
+Regardless if you are currently without coverage, or feel as if you are paying too much for your current policy, a quick and easy review can help you get what you need, without paying more than you should.
 If you qualify for a federal subsidy, instantly, your Exchange plan premium will reduce as the tax credit is applied.
+Lower-income households may qualify for CHIP or Medicaid.
+Seniors may be able to apply for Medicare Supplement, Advantage (MA), or Part D prescription drug plans.

 Do More With Quotes

 There are hundreds of available medical policies in every state.
 Each of these plans will have its own advantages and disadvantages, and some may be better than others.
 We carefully show you the differences between, Platinum, Gold, Silver, and Bronze options, so you do not waste money on coverage that you aren’t using.
 Low-cost catastrophic policies can also be purchased if you are under age 30 or can not afford other Marketplace plans.
 However, you must prove "financial hardship," which is determined by your household income and the number of dependents.
-Also, many Bronze-tier options are actually less expensive than catastrophic contracts.
+Also, many Bronze-tier options are actually less expensive than catastrophic contracts, and offer better office visit and prescription coverage.

-Affordable Care Act (ACA) plans are much different than pre-2014 options and accurate calculation of your subsidy is critical.
+Affordable Care Act (ACA) plans are much different than pre-2014 options and the accurate calculation of your subsidy is critical.
 It's "free money" that is designed to help you pay the premium regardless of any existing conditions.
 If correctly calculated, these funds are not taxable, and never have to paid back.
 However, if your income substantially increases during the calendar year, you may have to adjust your subsidy level.
+If you reach age 65 or become eligible for Medicare or Medicaid, a subsidy may no longer be available.
+However, it can be regained if there is a change in eligibility.
+HSA contributions also may not be allowed, although accumulated funds can be used for qualified expenses.

 Least Expensive Types Of Plans

-"High-Deductible" plans (some qualify as "HSAs) are the cheapest type of medical coverage that can be purchased.
+"High-Deductible" plans (some qualify as "HSAs) are often the cheapest type of medical coverage that can be purchased.
 And although these contracts are very economical, there are several benefits that were not previously included in this type of option (such as pregnancy, mental health and substance abuse).
 An optional tax-deferred savings element is offered with HSA-eligible options.
 The additional account works like a Bank savings account and pays a nominal amount of interest while you wait to disperse the funds.
-You can choose the amount of investment risk when choosing fund allocations.
+You can select the amount of investment risk when choosing fund allocations.
+Investment allocations and choices can be adjusted to match the risk you are willing to take.
+You can also select a fixed interest rate, that may be guaranteed, but will also fluctuate.
+Currently, rates are very low.

-Several deductible options are offered, although the $6,550 (maximum allowed) and $5,000 choices are the most popular.
+Several deductible and contribution options are offered, although the $6,900 (maximum allowed) and $5,000 choices are the most popular.
+An additional $1,000 of "catch-up" contributions are permitted for persons that have reached age 55.
 This type of policy is very appropriate when you feel you will probably not meet your deductible during the year, and you have no impending major medical expenses.
 It's a great opportunity to gain more control over your healthcare expenditures and save money, and we make it easy to purchase an HSA plan online.
 There are no costs or fees associated with the insurance portion, although the HSA contract will typically charge a monthly administrative fee of about $3.
+Several banks may charge extra for excess transactions.

 You’ll obtain coverage that actually helps you in your time of need, all from a simple quoting process.
-And you can eliminate some items that you are likely not to use, which can potentially lower your cost.
+And you can eliminate some items (non-qualified plans) that you are likely not to use, which can potentially lower your cost.
 In most cases, these items can be added again at a later date, since Open Enrollment takes place annually.
 Some benefits, such as maternity, can not be removed unless you switch to a non-compliant policy.
 However, this could easily result in a large hospital bill, especially if complications occur.
-However, once a newborn is delivered, he/she becomes immediately eligible for Marketplace coverage in all states under the "Special Enrollment Period" provision.
+Once a newborn is delivered, he/she becomes immediately eligible for Marketplace coverage in all states under the "Special Enrollment Period" provision.
+After 60 days, a non-Exchange plan may have to be elected if a Marketplace plan was not chosen.

 Your smoking status and age, as well as city and state in which you reside, will also affect your insurance rates.
 For non-compliant plans, individuals who do not smoke, have no pre-existing health conditions and are not overweight or obese, will pay the lowest prices for their coverage.
-Of course, these guidelines apply mainly to temporary plans that are not subject to new guidelines established by "The Affordable Care Act."
+These guidelines apply mainly to temporary plans that are not subject to the restrictions established by "The Affordable Care Act."
+Up to 12 months of temporary coverage can be purchased, although pre-existing conditions may not be covered, and maternity, mental illness treatment, and chiropractor visits may be limited or excluded.

 The Impact That Obamacare Had

-Beginning in 2014, pre-existing conditions were covered on Exchange policies and medical questions were no longer asked.
+Six years ago, pre-existing conditions began to be covered on Exchange policies, and medical questions were no longer asked.
 Unless the law is overturned (we don't believe it will be), the new underwriting guidelines will remain.
-The makeup of Congress after the 2016 election will greatly determine the direction of future healthcare legislation.
+The makeup of Congress often determines the direction of future healthcare legislation.
 However, we believe there will be tweaks and changes, but not the elimination of Obamacare.
+States may begin to have more control over the availability and customization of policies as new options are introduced.

 This doesn’t mean that you must pay excessive rates if you smoke or aren’t in the best of health, since you can no longer be declined because of pre-existing conditions.
 But for short-term plans, if you alter your diet and change other factors, an insurer will consider and often reduce your premium.